-{ Local Fourier analysis (LFA) is another common tool for the analysis of solvers for linear systems arising from the discretization of partial differential equations.
+{ Local Fourier analysis (LFA) is another common tool for the analysis of solvers for linear systems arising from the discretization of PDEs.
 It is predominantly used in the analysis and design of multigrid methods \cite{Oost} and it contemplates the following two simplifications: we consider only constant coefficient operators and the discrete equation is supposed to be approximated with an infinite mesh, i.e., the boundary conditions are neglected.
-Hence, the geometric information is present, then more information is kept in the symbol, but the small norm perturbations are retained.
+Hence, the geometric information is present and more information is kept in the symbol, since small norm perturbations are retained.
 However, a strong limitation is that the symbol is of trigonometric polynomial type, while in the GLT approach any Lebesgue measurable function is allowed. }

-{ The main aim of the paper is to introduce and exploit the concept of a (singular value and spectral) ``momentary symbol'', associated with trucated Toeplitz-like matrices.
+The main aim of the paper is to introduce and exploit the concept of a (singular value and spectral) ``Toeplitz momentary symbols'', associated with a sequence of truncated Toeplitz-like matrices.
 Its construction is similar to that of the symbol in the GLT sense, but in practice we keep also the information of the small norm contributions.
 Even though the low-rank contributions are still disregarded, we give an idea on why this is negligible, at least in some cases.

 { In particular, we consider matrix sequences of the form